 c.
 To do the work of the tabernacle: In some ways, being a priest was far more visible and perhaps “glamorous” than being a Levite.
 But the service of the Levites made the work of the priests possible and was seen by God as having equal value.
 It was all part of the work of the tabernacle.

 d.
 The outsider who comes near shall be put to death: This outsider could include a Levite who presumed to take the role of a priest.
-If a Levite grew jealous, and decided they wanted to do the work of a priest, it was strictly forbidden.
+If a Levite grew jealous, and decided he wanted to do the work of a priest, it was strictly forbidden.
 This sin against God’s order and organization was to be severely punished.

 3. (11-13) The Levites are a special possession to God.

-Then the Lord spoke to Moses, saying: “Now behold, I Myself have taken the Levites from among the children of Israel instead of every firstborn who opens the womb among the children of Israel.
+Then the LORD spoke to Moses, saying: “Now behold, I Myself have taken the Levites from among the children of Israel instead of every firstborn who opens the womb among the children of Israel.
 Therefore the Levites shall be Mine, because all the firstborn are Mine.
 On the day that I struck all the firstborn in the land of Egypt, I sanctified to Myself all the firstborn in Israel, both man and beast.
-They shall be Mine: I am the Lord.”
+They shall be Mine: I am the LORD.”

 i.
 Allen notes that the words instead of “serve as a clear example of substitution in the Hebrew Scriptures (cf. Genesis 22:13: ‘a ram…instead of his son’; cf. also Matthew 20:28).”